be free, be happy, be peaceful

 If we depend on our good feelings, this will change.

-If we depend on our strength, youthfulness, attractiveness, beauty and good health of the physical body, all these will change.
+If we depend on our strength, flexibility, youthfulness, attractiveness, beauty and good health of the physical body, all these will change.

 If we depend on our teacher, our parents, our partner, our children, and our family and friends, all these will change.